Sweetwater, Oklahoma: History

 Named for nearby Sweetwater Creek, the town is at the junction of State Highway 30 and State Highway 152.
 Sweetwater originated around the time of the Cheyenne-Arapaho land opening in 1892.
 A post office for Sweetwater was established September 27, 1894 (current zip code 73666).
 By 1910, the community had an estimated population of 50, two general stores, a dry goods–grocery store, a cotton gin, and a fuel company.
 The residents expected the construction of a railroad through the area, but none was built, which limited further growth.
 The town did expand to about 100 people around the time of World War I, based on being an agricultural service center for the surrounding township, and the postmaster estimated 150 in the 1930s.
 However, the population started a decline even before World War II, as improved roads and automobile transportation carried business south to Erick or east to Elk City.

-On May 5, 2007, a tornado, rated EF3 on the enhanced Fujita scale), traveled on a path around 100 to 150 yd wide and 7.5 mi long.
+On May 5, 2007, a tornado, rated EF3 on the enhanced Fujita scale, traveled on a path around 100 to 150 yd wide and 7.5 mi long.
 It began about 2.5 mi south of Sweetwater and ended roughly 5 mi north of Sweetwater, following State Highway 30.
 EF3 wind speeds range from 136 to 165 mph.
 It severely damaged several buildings in the town, including the church and high school, and destroyed eight homes.

 Education

-The Sweetwater Public School District is one of the smallest public school districts in Oklahoma.
+The Sweetwater Public School District, which covers the town, is one of the smallest public school districts in Oklahoma.
 For 2007, it tied with Boley for the smallest high school with 15 students.
 For a combined district, K-12, Sweetwater finished third behind Boley (51) and Clarita (58), with 60 students.